 The smart speaker is the brain of your entire smart-home operation.
-It plays music and gives you news and weather updates, but most important, you can use it to control your other smart-home appliances.
-All you have to do is be within earshot of your speaker and say, “Alexa (or ‘Hey Google,’ if you buy into the Google ecosystem), turn on the lights.”
+It plays music and gives you news and weather updates, but, most important, you can use it to control your other smart-home appliances.
+All you have to do is be within earshot of your speaker and say, “Alexa (or ‘Hey, Google,’ if you prefer the Google ecosystem), turn on the lights.”

-The sound quality is not quite as good, but a Dot or Mini gives you the same functionality as the speakers above in a more discreet package.
+The sound quality is not quite as good, but a Dot or Mini gives you the same functionality as the Echo or Home in a more discreet package.
 You can easily tuck them into a corner so that your smart speaker is less of a focal point in the room.

 If you prefer a speaker with a little more oomph, Jade Baker, partner and assistant buyer at the British department store John Lewis, likes the Sonos One, which has Alexa and Google Assistant built in.
 He calls the One “the classic starter speaker for your multiroom collection” and says, “With the ability to link up to all other Sonos speakers in the range, you can kit out your whole house with room-filling sound.”

 The HomePod Mini works best if you’re already hooked up to the Apple ecosystem.
 If you can ignore Siri’s shortcomings (like supporting only Apple Music) and you already own a MacBook, an Apple Watch, or an iPhone, the HomePod Mini’s setup will feel seamless.
 As with the Amazon and Google offerings, you can control all of your home’s smart devices from your speaker.
 Add items to a grocery list, play songs on Apple Music, and send out an intercom message if you have a HomePod Mini in another room.

 This Alexa-enabled smart speaker should appeal to anyone with an appreciation for retro tech.
 It has a volume, bass, and treble knob for easy analog adjustments, or you can use the Marshall app and adjust the settings on your phone.